PRETgroup/goFB/docs/TFB/spec.md

 # Text-FB specification

-Initial thoughts on the textual representation of IEC 61499 Basic and Composite Function Blocks
+Initial thoughts on the textual representation of IEC 61499 Basic and Composite Function Blocks.
+This document is not exhaustive.

 ## BFB specification: